-The goal of any onboarding program should be to settle new hires into their roles quickly, efficiently and with as high a degree of positive engagement as possible.
+One of the goals of onboarding new employees should be to settle them into their roles in a quick, efficient way and with as high a degree of positive engagement as possible.
 And yet, more often than not, new hire onboarding typically begins with the monotony of a conference room, a stack of papers and hours of signing and reading.

-Although far from the most exciting part of the onboarding experience, policies and benefits are an essential component to understanding company culture and acceptable behavior.
-When paired with a powerful SaaS portal, pre-boarding engagement sets the tone for a positive, educational and rewarding onboarding experience.
+Although far from the most exciting part of the experience of onboarding new employees, policies and benefits are an essential component to understanding company culture and acceptable behavior.
+When paired with a powerful SaaS solution, pre-boarding sets the tone for a positive, educational and rewarding new hire experience.

-Role clarity refers to the extent to which new hires understand the tasks and responsibilities associated with their position.
-Not only is role clarity a psychological precursor for new hire buy-in, but it is an absolute requirement before new hire productivity can be achieved.
-Organizations that struggle to communicate to new hires the what, where, when, who and how behind their role are failing to heed one of the most consistent predictors of new hire satisfaction and commitment.
+Role clarity refers to the extent to which new employees understand the tasks and responsibilities associated with their position.
+Not only is role clarity a psychological precursor for new hire buy-in, but it is an absolute requirement before productivity can be achieved.
+Take advantage of the time between contract signing and a new hire’s first day at work to do this.

 As role clarity proves most effective when viewed through the lens of performance expectations, organizations should consider clarifying roles in tandem with the use of a goal-setting framework.
 It is here that the objectives and key results methodology (i.e., OKRs) that we have previously discussed with regard to performance management proves instrumental in helping align new hires.

 Incorporate Position-Specific Training

-Many HR stakeholders tend to view position-specific training and onboarding as two separate elements of the productivity formula – the former a long-term investment in employee development, the latter an exercise in integration focused on company policy and culture.
-As such, it’s not uncommon for organizations to treat these two elements as separate components of the talent experience.
+Many HR stakeholders tend to view position-specific training and onboarding new employees as two separate elements of the productivity formula – the former a long-term investment in development, the latter an exercise in integration focused on company policy and culture.
+As such, it’s not uncommon for organizations to treat these two frameworks as separate components of the talent experience.

 As many new hires will be onboarding virtually in these uncertain times, onboarding portals can help organizations make new hires feel at home by introducing them to their managers and team members prior to day one.
-Remember, whether digital or in person, facetime matters.
+Remember, whether digital or in-person, facetime matters.

 As a provider of a best-in-class SaaS onboarding solution to some of the world’s most dynamic enterprise organizations, we recognize that the candidate experience doesn’t end when an offer is signed.
-To learn more about the steps our clients are taking to ensure onboarding success in the face of COVID-19, don’t hesitate to reach out today.
+To learn more about the steps our clients are taking to ensure a successful onboarding process, don’t hesitate to reach out today.